Photorefractive Keratectomy (PRK)

 The Photorefractive Keratectomy Procedure

-Much like LASIK, photorefractive keratectomy involves the reshaping of the cornea.
-Unlike LASIK, which involves removing tissue from the inner layers of the cornea, PRK applies laser energy to more superficial layers of the cornea.
-Before surgery you will need to have a careful review of your health and eye history.
+Before surgery the doctor will carefully review your eye health and medical history.
 Then you will need to have a refraction test to measure your actual prescription.
-This will need to be performed with eye drops in order to get the best measurements.
 The shape of the surface of your eyes will be mapped with an instrument called a corneal topographer.
 Finally, the thickness of your cornea will be measured using an instrument called a pachymeter.

 On the day of your surgery, the technician will put a series of antibiotic and anesthetic drops in your eyes in order to prepare them.
 These drops will help to prevent any possibility of infection and will numb the cornea so that you are comfortable during your treatment.
 The technician will clean the area around your eyes with a hygienic, gentle cleansing pad.
-An eyelid holder called a speculum will be gently placed between your eyelids to keep your eyelids open.
+A device called a speculum will be gently placed between your eyelids to keep your eyelids open.

 Next the epithelium, the thin protective layer that covers the cornea, is removed.
 Since you have had numbing drops placed in your eyes, this will not be uncomfortable, but you will feel a slight pressure around your eyes.
 The surgeon will instruct you to look at a small light during your procedure.
 Today’s laser technology uses a tracking system that follows your eye movements during your procedure, so if you move your eyes a little it isn’t a problem.
 If your eye moves too much, the laser stops.
 Then, once you fixate on the small light again, the surgeon resumes the laser treatment.